 Teacher and parent-approved!
 Both teachers and parents have noticed increased motivation and results with this practice motivation program!

-11 full-color planet postcards, assignment book with answer pages, a place to track where students have been on the game board, and assignment pages.
+11 full-color planet postcards, an assignment book with answer pages, a place to track where students have been on the game board, and assignment pages and customized medal.
 Each student will need one student kit.

 Your students will be excited to move their character on the board and see their progress in this incentive program for piano lessons or any music student.